-INDUSTRIAL TRANSPORTATION/CDL

-Instruction in commercial transportation.
+INDUSTRIAL TRANSPORTATION/CDL (1 credit) Instruction in commercial transportation.
 Opportunities are provided for obtaining a Class A commercial drivers license.
 Arrangements are made for taking the test(s) required by the state.
 A Class A CDL is a requirement for graduation from several programs.
 Any student enrolled in this course will be subject to random drug screening as required by the US Department of Transportation.
 A valid South Dakota driver's license is required in order to complete the CDL training course.
 For students enrolling in a two-year program, this course must be completed by the end of their first year.
+This class is offered for credit as a Pass/No Pass course.
 Please note: Students are required to show proof of a valid Class A CDL by the end of the 10th day of the semester in order to drop this class.